latonita/tenda-reverse/README.md

 However hard to get in. root/admin/support/user do not work with admin/password/user/1234/12345678 passwords and some other I tried.

 # Hardware
 Opening the cube is very straightforward.
 Of interesting - UART socket and soic-8 SPI flash.
+Main chip closed by radiator - RealTek RTL8197F

 ## UART - J4
-115200 8n1
+115200 8n1.
+Starting from pin 1 (closer to SPI flash): VCC, RX, TX, GND.

 ## Memory chip
 BOHONG BH25Q64 SPI Flash, 8MB.
 [Datasheet](http://www.hhzealcore.com/upload/201807/02/201807021644551022.pdf)